cerino-ligutom/vue-apollo-experiment/README.md

 This should start the server on port 3000.
 The GraphQL endpoint is `http://localhost:3000/graphql`.

-The server uses in-memory for storing the data and is seeded every time you run the server using FakerJS.
+The server uses in-memory for storing the data and is seeded every time you run the server using FakerJS so you don't have anything extra setup to worry about when running the server.

 ## Running the client